fejlek/Nine-Circles-Statistics/9 Ninth Circle - LASSO/Ninth_circle_lasso_1.md

 insight into what LASSO estimates look like).

 The LAR is quite similar to the standard forward stepwise selection.
-The predictors are gradually entered into the model based on their correlation with the remaining residuals (starting with the most correlated).
+The predictors gradually enter into the model based on their correlation with the remaining residuals (starting with the most correlated).
 However, rather than performing the full OLS as in forward stepwise selection, the coefficients are gradually shifted toward the